adbar/htmldate/docs/index.rst

 .. code-block:: bash

-    $ pip install htmldate[all] # all additional functionality
+    $ pip install htmldate[all] # install with all additional functionality

 You can also install or update the packages separately, *htmldate* will detect which ones are present on your system and opt for the best available combination.

 For faster processing of downloads you may also consider installing the ``cchardet`` package as well (currently not working on some macOS versions).

-*For infos on dependency management of Python packages see* `*this discussion thread* <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_
+*For infos on dependency management of Python packages see* `this discussion thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_

 With Python